- How do I cancel a course registration and what are the refund policies?

 What is the time commitment for a course?

-Each course will require at least six hours of time per week.
+Each course will require at least six - eight hours of time per week.
 You will need to budget time to: complete the required reading, watch a narrated presentation, review any supplemental reading and/or websites, participate in the discussion board, and complete a homework assignment.
 Your exact time commitment will be dependent upon your previous experience and your ability to comprehend the course materials.

 Who do I contact if I have questions or problems with the certificate program?